celery/celery/docs/userguide/routing.rst

     -> connected.
     1>

-Here ``1>`` is the prompt.
+Here `1>` is the prompt.
 The number 1, is the number of commands you have executed so far.
-Type ``help`` for a list of commands available.
+Type `help` for a list of commands available.
-It also supports autocompletion, so you can start typing a command and then hit the ``tab`` key to show a list of possible matches.
+It also supports auto-completion, so you can start typing a command and then hit the `tab` key to show a list of possible matches.

 Let's create a queue we can send messages to::